thec00n/Smart-Contract-Hacker-Playground/README.md

 The [challenge](./Parity_1_2/README.md) contains two levels that are based on the Parity hacks from July (Level 1) and November 2017 (Level 2).
 The contracts have been slightly modified so they work with a more recent version of the compiler.

 ### PoWH Coin
 PoWH or "Proof of Weak Hands" coin was advertised as a legitimate pyramid scheme that ran for several months between end of 2017 and beginning 2018.
 The [challenge](./PoWH_Coin/README.md) is based on the hack that put an end to the coin ultimately and where about ~1000 Ether was lost to the attackers.
+The PoWH contract is deployed at [0xa7ca36f7273d4d38fc2aec5a454c497f86728a7a](https://etherscan.io/address/0xa7ca36f7273d4d38fc2aec5a454c497f86728a7a).

 ## Installation :minidisc: